MercersKitchen/Introductory-CS/README.md

 - see http://ketai.org/

 # Other details: why a Science Option is worth *NOT* completing a *DIPLOMA Exam*
-- "The Grade is only between the student and Mr. Mercer
+- "The Grade" is only between the student and Mr. Mercer
 - Learning, Evaluation, and Assessment

 ---